Optimally Controlling a Random Population: Hard Cases

-In order to reduce \textsc{CountdownGame} to \problem we first observe that the number of turns in a "Countdown Game" cannot exceed the initial value of the counter, as the initial counter value decreases at each turn.
-Thus, if Player~2 has a winning strategy, choosing actions at random yields a positive probability of applying that strategy, hence a positive probability of winning.
-Therefore Player~1 wins the initial game if, and only if, she wins with probability one against a randomized adversary.
+To reduce \textsc{CountdownGame} to the \problem{}, we first observe that the number of turns in a "Countdown Game" cannot exceed the initial value $c_0$ of the counter, as the counter decreases at each turn.
+Thus, if Player~2 has a winning strategy, choosing actions at random yields a positive probability of following that strategy, and therefore a positive probability of winning.
+Consequently, Player~1 wins the initial game if and only if she wins with probability one against a randomised adversary.

-The main idea for our further construction is to require Player~1 to move components one-by-one away from a waiting state, first into the control graph of the "Countdown Game", and ultimately into the goal.
-To avoid a loss in the intermediate phase she needs to win an instance of that game against a randomizing opponent.
+The main idea for our construction is to require \Laetitia to move tokens one by one away from a waiting state, first into the control graph of the "Countdown Game", and ultimately into the goal.
+To avoid a loss in the intermediate phase, she must win an instance of that game against a randomizing opponent.
 This is enforced using a combination of gadgets, including two binary counters that can effectively test for zero, be set to specific numbers, and that are set up so that they can decrement at the same rate.
-As a result, Player~1 has a winning strategy for the two-player "Countdown Game" if, and only if, the controller can synchronize the $n$-fold product of the constructed MDP for all $n$.
+As a result, Player~1 has a winning strategy for the two-player "Countdown Game" if, and only if, \Laetitia can synchronize the $n$-fold product of the constructed MDP for all $n$.

 For a given "Countdown Game" $\?G$ with an initial pair~$(v_0,c_0)$ we construct an MDP $\?M$ as follows.
-We write that action $a$ \emph{takes state} $s$ to \emph{successor} $t$ to mean that $\delta(s,a)(t)>0$.
+We write that action $a$ ""takes state $s$ to successor $t$"" to mean that $\delta(s,a)(t)>0$.

-A state $s$ is \emph{marked} in a configuration $w$ if at least one token occupies it: $\exists t. w(t)>0$.
-Whenever action $a$ takes state $s$ only back to itself we say that $s$ \emph{ignores} $a$.
+A state $s$ is ""marked"" in a configuration $\gamma$ if at least one token occupies it: $\exists t. \gamma(t)>0$.
+Whenever action $a$ takes state $s$ only back to itself we say that $s$ ""ignores"" $a$.
 There are states $\HEAVEN$ (the target) and $\HELL$ which ignore all actions.
-For a given state $s$, an action $a$ is \emph{angelic} if it takes $s$ only to $\HEAVEN$, and \emph{daemonic} if it takes $s$ to $\HELL$.
-An action $a$ is \emph{safe} in a configuration if it is not daemonic for any marked state (in any gadget).
+For a given state $s$, an action $a$ is ""angelic"" if it takes $s$ only to $\HEAVEN$, and ""daemonic"" if it takes $s$ to $\HELL$.
+An action $a$ is ""safe"" in a configuration if it is not "daemonic" for any "marked" state (in any gadget).